stocker/woo-min-order-amount/README.txt

 == Changelog ==

+= 1.1.1 =
+* Add "Continue Shopping Link Text" setting, so you can customize the text that appears in the optional "Continue Shopping" link.

 = 1.1 =
-* Add "Continue Shopping" link setting, to add an optional link back to store page in validation message.
+* Add "Continue Shopping Link" setting, to add an optional link back to your store page in the validation message.

 = 1.0.2 =
 * Bug fix for validation message in checkout process.